oqolarte/oblong/content/project/site.md

 By simplifying the design, I'm making this site less bloated.
 This means that:
-- old computers with slow and outdated software can visit with little to no hassle on their end;
+- low-end and/or old computers with slow and/or outdated software can visit with little to no hassle on their end;
-- locations with slow internet connectivity can still browse the content;
+- locations with poor internet connectivity can still browse the content;
-- I can also improve this site's accessibility by improving layout;
+- I can also improve this site's accessibility by improving layout, among many other things;
 - the site loads fast because of no tracking, no custom fonts; and,
 - no distractions.